Talking Dateline: True Crime, True Impact

 So these stories resonate with people.
 They do.

-from the time we're very small children, we need to know where the dark places are and we need to be able to keep ourselves safe from the dark places and know what's under the bed.
+from the time we're very small children, we need to know where the dark places are.
+And we need to be able to keep ourselves safe from the dark places and know what's under the bed.

-The need to be aware of what people are capable of, the need to be aware of what they're also capable of on the positive side.
+And a lot of these stories have to do with that very topic and the need to be aware of what people are capable of, the need to be aware of what they're also capable of on the positive side.

 These are explorations of human nature which are far more illuminating, to me anyway, than almost any other kind of news reporting.

 Have you achieved any kind of insight into the overriding question that we always wind up asking ourselves as we watch every week, as we do?

 We look at each other and we go, how could he do that?

-How could they, how could they?
+How could they, how could he?
 Why didn't they just get a divorce, right?
 Yes.

 Have you come across anything?
 I mean, Jack Olson had these theories about the extra Y chromosome, which is found in murderers.
-But nobody really knows why and how they can do it.

-And they're thinking only about themselves and their own needs.
 I mean, you think you're going to take your kid's other parent and they're going to be fine?

 Like, do you think about that?
 But I think the thing is that so many people think that they're going to get away with it.